-First, what's the on these seven Cameroonians?
-What have you heard?
+BLOCK: First, what's the latest on these seven Cameroonians; what have you heard?

-I haven't heard them found yet.
-What I found interesting is one of them, Thomas Essomba, had tried to defect four years ago in Beijing.
-In fact, he did spend some time in China, found that economic prospects for too good there, not to mention the political prospects.
-He returned to Cameron.
-They sent him to a second Olympics and now he's disappeared again.
+WALLECHINSKY: I haven't heard them found yet.
+What I found interesting is one of them, Thomas Essomba, had tried to defect four years ago, in Beijing.
+In fact, he did spend some time in China; found that economic prospects weren't too good there, not to mention the political prospects.
+He returned to Cameroon.
+They sent him to a second Olympics, and now he's disappeared again.

-Well, let's go back in time a bit.
-A lot of athlete defections came, of course, during the Cold War, including a major incident during the Melbourne Olympics in 1956.
+BLOCK: Well, let's go back in time a bit.
+A lot of athlete defections came, of course, during the Cold War, including a major incident during the Melbourne Olympics, in 1956.
 Tell us about that.

-In the case of the Cameroonians, they did disappear in the middle of the night from the Olympic Village.
-Very often they'd been contacted by the emigre community.
+WALLECHINSKY: In the case of the Cameroonians, they did disappear, in the middle of the night, from the Olympic Village.
+Very often, they'd been contacted by the emigre community.
 I would imagine that that's the case for the Cameroonians.
-There are political refugees from Cameroon in London.
-And so, it's quite possible that they, one way or the other, made contacts with these athletes and said we will help you.
+There are political refugees from Cameroon, in London.
+And so it's quite possible that they - one way or the other - made contacts with these athletes and said, we will help you.

-Had the London hosts been gearing up for a wave of defections during these games?
-Would this be something that would be expected and that the country would brace for?
+BLOCK: Had the London hosts been gearing up for a wave of defections during these games?
+Would this be something that would be expected, and that the country would brace for?

-The government of Great Britain was definitely expecting defections and had prepared a whole format of what they were going to do.
-They thought there might be defections, either from some of the African dictatorships or who knows where, and there is a whole procedure.
+WALLECHINSKY: The government of Great Britain was definitely expecting defections, and had prepared a whole format of what they were going to do.
+They thought there might be defections, either from some of the African dictatorships - or who knows where.
+And there is a whole procedure.
 I know that the immigration department was preparing for this.

-Yeah, asylum seekers are almost always granted asylum.
-It just doesn't happen that they get sent back.
-And certainly the British government has a long, long history of accepting political refugees, not just from sporting events but in general - and from Cameroon, indeed.
+WALLECHINSKY: Yeah, asylum seekers are almost always granted asylum.
+It just doesn't happen, that they get sent back.
+And certainly, the British government has a long, long history of accepting political refugees, not just from sporting events but in general - and from Cameroon, indeed.

-David Wallechinsky is author of "The Complete Book of the Olympics."
+BLOCK: David Wallechinsky is author of "The Complete Book of the Olympics."
 He spoke with us from London.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.